Walter Jiménez (footballer, born 1977)

 His nickname is Lorito which means Parrot.

 Career

 Jiménez joined Santos Laguna in 2006, becoming a stalwart of the side.
 In May 2010, he was loaned to an Argentine club for six months after Santos had filled all of its available foreign player slots for the upcoming tournament.

 Jiménez signed for Ascenso MX side Irapuato in July 2012.

+Personal life

+Jiménez is the father of Santos Laguna player Tahiel.